Atorami/employee_app/README.md

 ### Technologies Used:

 - React
+- Redux Toolkit for state management
-- State management for CRUD operations
+- RTK Query for API integration
 - Basic styling with CSS

 ### How to Run the Project: